blp1526/alfred-google-with-developer-tools-workflow/README.md

-# Google with Developer Tools Workflow for Alfred
+# Google with Developer Tools Workflow for [Alfred](https://www.alfredapp.com)

-You can search by Google, and open Developer Tools by command + option + I.
+You can search by Google, and open Developer Tools automatically by command + option + I.

 ## Installation